MarvinAhl/bdq/README.md

-# bdq
+# BDQ
-Implementation of the Branching Dueling Q-Network Algorithm using PyTorch
+Implementation of the Branching Dueling Q-Network (BDQ) Algorithm using PyTorch